Unboxed-Software/solana-course/content/durable-nonces.md

   });
 ```

-## 3. The transaction Fails if the nonce has advanced
+## 3. The Transaction Fails if the Nonce Has Advanced

-Because we are using the nonce in replacement of the recent blockhash, the system will do check to make sure that the nonce we provided is the same as the nonce in the `nonce_account,` this is important for security reasons, so no one can submit the same transaction twice.
-Because with each transaction we should add the `nonceAdvance` instruction as the first instruction, by that we will ensure that if the transaction will go through the nonce will change and no one would be able to submit it twice
+Because we are using the nonce in place of the recent blockhash, the system will check to ensure that the nonce we provided matches the nonce in the `nonce_account`.
+This is crucial for security reasons, so no one can submit the same transaction twice.
+With each transaction, we should add the `nonceAdvance` instruction as the first instruction.
+This ensures that if the transaction goes through, the nonce will change, and no one will be able to submit it twice.

-So that is what we will write a test for
+Here is what we will test:
-1. Create a durable transaction just like in the last step
+1. Create a durable transaction just like in the previous step.
-2. Advance the nonce
+2. Advance the nonce.
 3. Try to submit the transaction, and it should fail.

 ```ts